 Popular things to do in Jasper

-The experience of being gently transported into Jasper National Park’s alpine tundra will captivate all ages and is merely the beginning of an experience the whole family will cherish.
 Jasper SkyTram is the longest and highest guided aerial tramway in Canada and the only guided aerial ropeway in the Canadian Rockies.
-Providing visitors with unprecedented views of six mountain ranges, glacial fed lakes, the Athabasca River (Alberta’s longest) and the scenic mountain town-site of Jasper.
+Providing you with unprecedented views of six mountain ranges, glacial fed lakes, the Athabasca River (Alberta’s longest) and the scenic mountain town-site of Jasper.
 Enjoy the views from the interpretive boardwalks at an elevation of 7,500 feet or venture out onto the Summit Trail to explore the unique alpine plants and wildlife at an elevation of 8,100 feet above sea level!
-The Treeline Restaurant offers breakfast, lunch and dinner items and is a great way to relax and enjoy the views with a full meal or just a drink and a snack.
-Visitors should allow 1-3 hours for this activity.

 Duration: 1.5 hours

 This trip is an excellent introduction to white water rafting.
 Travelling approximately 9-kilometres, you will encounter many Class 2 white water rapids.
-Commentary on the human and natural history will be provided during the calm stretches.
 In rain or shine, people from ages 6 to 90 have greatly enjoyed this memorable experience.
 Join the fun and incomparable views of Jasper National Park with your National Park licensed guide on the Athabasca River.
-Wet suits, neoprene booties and life jackets will be provided.

 Top tips for visiting Jasper